Renu Setna

-Renu Setna is a British actor.
+Renu Setna (born 1928 or 1929) is a Pakistani-born British actor.
 His roles on television include the shopkeeper Mr. Kittel in In Sickness and in Health. and Mr. Ram in the Only Fools and Horses episode Cash and Curry.

 Career

 Setna began his acting career after winning a scholarship to RADA in 1960.
 He has played roles in productions from Delhi, Pune, Mumbai, Calcutta, Hyderabad and Bangalore.
 Before this he was employed building houses as a manual labourer in the 1950s.

 Setna has appeared in some of Britain's most successful television series: Z-Cars, Doomwatch, I, Claudius, Cloud Burst, It Ain't Half Hot Mum, Only Fools and Horses, Doctor Who, Crossroads, The Bill, Open All Hours, Are You Being Served?, Some Mothers Do 'Ave 'Em, In Sickness and in Health, Minder, Holby City, Silent Witness and Collision.